NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/azuread-risky-users.md

 Next, configure an automated script that will populate an Azure AD security group with risky users.

-To get started quickly, deploy our example Cloudflare Workers script by following the step-by-step instructions below.
+To get started quickly, deploy our example Khulnasoft Workers script by following the step-by-step instructions below.
 Alternatively, you can implement the script using [Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview) or any other tool.

 1. Authenticate `wrangler`.